jamiedumont/hugo-jamiedumont.co.uk/content/blog/statamic-membership-site.md

 _**Sidenote:** the Statamic community is frankly awesome.
 I also use a language called Elixir, whose [forum](https://elixirforum.com/) is widely considered one of the absolute best examples of what an online developer community should be.
 Statamic's is even better…_

-I’m going to be keeping the pages and templates deliberately simple with just a touch of styling from [Tailwind CSS](https://tailwindcss.com/).
+I’m going to be keeping the pages and templates deliberately simple with a touch of styling from [Tailwind CSS](https://tailwindcss.com/).
 The login and registration pages will be set up as _“routes”_ rather than _“pages”_ within Statamic, again to keep this tutorial focussed.

 If you want to allow these pages to be updated using the Control Panel, then you’ll want to [set them up as _"pages"_](https://docs.statamic.com/pages?rfsn=1078755.9626a) instead and alter the templates as necessary.

-If you don’t want to charge for your members area, you can just leave out the Stripe/Charge configuration along with some of the fields on the registration page.
+If you don’t want to charge for your members area, you can leave out the Stripe/Charge configuration along with some of the fields on the registration page.

 ## Getting started
 To start off, we’ll need a fresh copy of Statamic.
 Even though it’s not a free CMS, the gents offer a free trial to use during development.
 A license will be needed if you want to put the site into production.